renatalantos/booking-system/README.md

     3. As a First Time Visitor, I want to sign up for a user account to access restricted content.
         1. Once the new visitor has read the Home, Contact us and Menu pages, had a look at what the Login and Register pages do, they might decide to book a table at the restaurant.
 They will click on the Book a Table navigation link, which will take them to the login page sign in form (hero image with restaurant interior and sign in form).
         2. The login page sign in form contains a link where user can create an account from: "If you have not created an account yet, then please sign up to make reservations."
+This way users can understand that all booking functionalities are only accessed for registered users.
         3. Alternatively, the user might want to create an account from the navbar link "Register", which will take them straight to the signup form.
         4. Once the user signs up by creating a username, optionally adding an email address, creating and repeating the password, they are redirected to the home page.
         5. In the navbar now, the Login and Register navbar links have disappeared, Logout and Logged in as (Created username) appear instead.